Whistlers' Van

-Whistlers' Van is a children's novel by Idwal Jones.
-Set in rural Wales shortly after World War I, it tells the story of a young farmboy, Gwilym, who spends one summer traveling with the gypsies.
-The novel, illustrated by Zhenya Gay, was first published in 1936 and was a Newbery Honor recipient in 1937.
+Whistlers' Van is a 1936 children's novel written by Idwal Jones and illustrated by Zhenya Gay.
+Set in post-World War I rural Wales, it tells the story of a young farmboy, Gwilym, who spends one summer traveling with the gypsies.
+The novel was a Newbery Honor recipient in 1937.
+Kirkus Reviews called the book "sheer enchantment", and the New York Times review called it a "distinguished book" that "will appeal [...] to readers of any age".